davidrhoden/davidrhoden-basic-netlify/timeline/slow-your-roll-nov-24-2013.md

 ---

-Paintined a canvas, "Slow Your Roll".
+Painted a canvas, "Slow Your Roll".
 I'm told this hangs in Verret's Lounge in New Orleans.

 ![painting Slow Your Roll by David Rhoden](/static/img/paintings/slow-your-roll-nov-24-2013.jpg)